 Working online can be life-changing.
 Imagine never needing to set foot in an office ever…. again.
-Working remotely from a laptop, means you can choose where you work, who with, when and what you do.
+Working remotely from a laptop means you can choose where you work, who with, when and what you do.

 It is a way to live the life you really want, instead of waiting for the weekend (or retirement) to do the things you love.

 But there are a lot of things that hold people back from working online, and the biggest one is fear.
-There are many online work myths out there which can really hold you back from starting.
+There are many online work myths out there that can really hold you back from starting.

 Some common ones include that working online is a scam, that there’s no way to earn a stable income, or that you need to be skilful and gifted to make it happen.

 You’re absolutely not alone in thinking any of those things – we used to believe those myths too.
 After disproving them, we were able to make our dream life happen.
 And we want that for you too.